maluio/agentic-k8s/README.md

 - Sample `nginx-example` Helm chart deployment for quick smoke tests
 - A long-running `agent` utility pod equipped with Git and preloaded Gitea credentials for in-cluster workflows
 - A dedicated `agentic-k8s-charts` GitOps repository inside Gitea that Argo CD watches for chart updates
-- Browser UI (Firefox via jlesage) for accessing cluster services, including a sidecar-served landing page of useful links
-- Firefox NodePort service for the remote browser experience (other services are reachable via in-cluster DNS from that browser)

 That’s the entirety of the workflow—clone the repo, run `./scripts/bootstrap.sh`, and start building on the local cluster.